• Skip to primary navigation

 • In a large skillet, heat oil over medium heat.

-• Once the oil is hot, add in onions, garlic and peppers.
-Allow to cook for 3-4 minutes and then add in your eggplant, salt, and curry paste.
-Stir to coat.
+• Once the oil is hot, add in onions, garlic and bell peppers.
+Allow to cook for 3-4 minutes and add curry paste.

 • Allow to cook for 3-4 more minutes and then pour in the coconut milk.
 Stir.